geopython/pycsw/docs/administration.rst

 ^^^^^^^^^^

 -  To enable PostgreSQL support, the database user must be able to create functions within the database.
 - `PostgreSQL Full Text Search`_ is supported for ``csw:AnyText`` based queries.  pycsw creates a tsvector column based on the text from anytext column.
 Then pycsw creates a GIN index against the anytext_tsvector column.
 This is created automatically in ``pycsw.core.repository.setup``.
-Any query against OARec's ``q`` parameter or CSW `csw:AnyText` or `apiso:AnyText` will process using PostgreSQL FTS handling
+Any query against the OGC API - Records ``q`` parameter or CSW `csw:AnyText` or `apiso:AnyText` will process using PostgreSQL FTS handling

 PostGIS
 ^^^^^^^